-Among all the lakes in the country will touristic significance Kashmir's Dal lake is the most important and popular.
-It is important because the Dal lake has a position in Kashmir's economy.
-Huge employment is generated directly or indirectly, and earn significant amount of foreign exchange.
+Among all the lakes in the country will touristic significance Dal lake of Kashmir is the most important and popular.
+It is important because the Dal lake has a position in the economy of Kashmir.
+Huge employment is generated directly or indirectly, and people earn significant amount of foreign exchange.
 On the other hand it is popular because of the scenic beauty of Dal lake and surroundings.
 Natural beauty coupled with very pleasant weather condition makes Dal lake most popular and most preferred tourist destination of the state.
-All these together makes Dal lake the true pride Kashmir.
+All these together makes Dal lake the true pride of Kashmir.
 The Dal lake is surrounded by splendid Pir Panjal mountain and Mughal Gardens.
-In terms of location Dal lake's location in Srinagar is the best.
-Not only the beauty of Dal lake, but also the beauty of its surrounding makes Dal lake, special.
-The surrounding provide some of the incredible vistas of rolling hills, distant snow capped mountain Shikharas crusing quietly and the houseboat standing still with the perfect poise.
+In terms of location Dal lake in Srinagar is the best.
+Not only the beauty of Dal lake, but also the beauty of its surrounding makes Dal lake, a special one.
+The surroundings provide some of the incredible vistas of rolling hills, distant snow capped mountain Shikharas crusing quietly and the houseboat standing still with the perfect position.